RealMacLucky/JLpushcharts/README.md

 # JLpushcharts

-The app shows all relevant charts filtered by stacksize and positions.
+The app shows relevant charts for stacksize and positions.

-Double-click highlighted buttons for quick cycling during play
+Double-click highlighted buttons for quick cycling during play.

 If in doubt how to use the charts correctly, please visit pokercoaching.com